KasjanK/budget-tracker/README.md

 - View all expenses in a clean list
 - Edit or delete existing expenses
 - Generate a monthly report (totals per category, total spending)
-- (Ongoing) Save all transactions to a CSV file
+- Save all transactions to a CSV file
-- (Ongoing) Automatically load transactions on startup
+- Automatically load transactions on startup
 - (Planned) Category budgets with warnings
 - (Planned) Data visualization with charts